Bira/octopus-carnival/_drafts/wir-mm-4e-choker-2.md

 here is in the lore, which pretty much dashes my hopes in the earlier post about some chokers being nice.

-They're still Unaligned, but their unpleasantness is further emphasized here.
-Chokers love the Underdark but may be found in other favorable environments closer to the surface, particularly near sapient settlements.
-You see, they prefer hunting sapient prey, because in addition to being good eatin' they often carry the shiny baubles and jewels which these creatures love to collect and occasionally fondle.

-Chokers typically live and hunt alone, because they're so antisocial they see even other chokers as prey.
-They gots shinies and meat on them just like anybody else, precious.
-These creatures are however just smart enough to accept shiny bribes in exchange for not eating someone, and sometimes drow or other underground dwellers can hire them on that basis.
-Drow in particular don't like to do it very often, because they find chokers too unpredictable.

-All of this applies equally to the mid-Heroic Cave Choker and the early-Paragon Feygrove Choker, with the difference being the feygrove choker hangs around Eladrin cities on the surface and fomorian settlements in the Feydark.

 ## The Numbers